-First, if you are a dog bite victim, you should not attempt to handle your case yourself unless no blood was drawn, bones broken, sprains incurred, etc. Instead, send Mr. Phillips an E-mail message and start a discussion with him about your incident.
+First, if you are a dog bite victim, you should not attempt to handle your case yourself unless no blood was drawn, bones broken, sprains incurred, etc. Instead, send Mr. Phillips a message and start a discussion with him about your incident.
 If you have other reasons for researching the law, keep reading.

 There are four equally important sources of dog bite law.
 You have to research all of them.
 They are the city laws, county laws, state statutes, and state cases.